-Every morning we flush our shit down the toilet,, but sanitation still remains a problem for many in this nation.
-An inter ministerial task force has counted a total of 53,236 manual scavengers injust 121 out of 600 districts in the country, despite the employment of manual scavengers being prohibited since 1993.
+Every morning we flush our shit down the toilet, but sanitation still remains a problem for many in this nation.
+An inter-ministerial task force counted a total of 53,236 manual scavengers in just 121 out of 600 districts in the country.
+This despite the employment of manual scavengers being prohibited since 1993.
 Uttar Pradesh has the most number of manual scavengers registered while Maharashtra follows up in second place.

-Manual scavenging is socio-economic problem that plagues the structure of a liberal society.
-Imagine the plight of such a citizen who has to earn her/his labour by indulging in a job that is outlawed since 15 years and of such demeaning nature.
-Almost none of the recommended safety equipments are provided to these people who do this job daily to earn a bare minimum income.
+Manual scavenging is a socio-economic problem that plagues the structure of a liberal society.
+Imagine the plight of such a citizen who has to earn her/his labour by indulging in a job that is outlawed for 15 years and of such demeaning nature.
+Almost none of the recommended safety equipment is provided to the people who do this job daily to earn a bare minimum income.
 Their jobs include continuous exposure to gases like methane, leptospirosis, hepatitis, respiratory problems and other critical health hazards.
-Manual scavengers are subjected to social atrocities and almost all the scavengers are from the Dalit community.
+Manual scavengers are subjected to social atrocities and almost all the scavengers are from Dalit communities.

 Further, the efforts made by the governments are proving to be counter-productive in curbing this inhumane practice.
-The large number of toilets built under Swachh Bharat Mission have a small pit which lead to people employing manual scavengers for cleaning.
+The large number of toilets built under Swachh Bharat Mission has a small pit which leads to people employing manual scavengers for cleaning.
 Railways are yet to get rid of manual scavenging completely.
-Women in these jobs are subjected to caste and gender based discrimination.
-The compulsory monetary compensation has been provided to just 100 families out of a total of more than 600 deaths reported as per the official records.
-It is estimated that real number of deaths is much higher.
+Women in these jobs are subjected to caste and gender-based discrimination.
+The compulsory monetary compensation has been provided to just 100 families out of a total of more than 600 deaths reported, as per the official records.
+It is estimated that the real number of deaths is much higher.

-Checks on rehabilitation and skill development centres of manual scavengers is not sufficient to bring substantial change towards uprooting this evil.
+Checks on rehabilitation and skill development centres of manual scavengers are not sufficient to bring a substantial change towards uprooting this evil.
 The public itself needs to be held responsible for its own shit.
-Disposing off used condoms, sanitary pads, toilet papers often lead to situation that demand scavenging of excreta.
-Directives issued from the top of the chain will not be effective unless and until district and sub district administration is held responsible to maintain development of proper sewage system in each new settlement that takes place in the area.
+Disposing of used condoms, sanitary pads, toilet papers often lead to a situation that demand scavenging of excreta.
+Directives issued from the top of the chain will not be effective unless and until district and sub-district administration is held responsible to maintain the development of proper sewage system in each new settlement that takes place in the area.